Queen-City-Riichi/qcriichi.com/tournaments.md

 Top 4 players will each choose 1 prize from the prize pool, in the order of final placements.

-The prize pool includes a QCR Nike Backpack, a free [membership](/membership) voucher, a printed copy of Riichi Book 1, and various mahjong accessories.
+The prize pool includes a QCR Nike Backpack, a free [membership](/membership) voucher, and various mahjong accessories.

 ## Miscellaneous Info